Speakeasy (magazine): John Brown Publishing era

 John Brown Publishing acquired Speakeasy from Acme Press in late 1989; with issue #106 (Feb.
 1990) Rian Hughes redesigned the magazine.
-The new editor was Nigel Curson.Curson, Natasha.
-"My year of Speakeasy hell #2", Natasha Curson blog (September 3, 2010).
+The new editor was Nigel Curson.
 Curson left before the end of the year, and his assistant Stuart Green took the editorship.
 In 1990, after an obscenity raid by British police on a London comic shop, Speakeasy called for a comics legal defense fund.

 In April 1990, the magazine sponsored the inaugural Speakeasy Awards, which were presented at the Glasgow Comic Art Convention, held at Glasgow City Chambers, Glasgow, Scotland.

 Pressures on Speakeasy around this time included the 1990 debut of a competitor magazine, Dez Skinn's Comics International, and the fact that Speakeasy's sales were limited to comic shops (whereas, say, Comics International was also sold on newsstands).Speakeasy published its final regular issue, #120, in May 1991; that issue contained the results of the 1990 Speakeasy readers' poll.
-Speakeasy continued as a 16-page insert in the first five issues of the fellow John Brown Publishing title Blast!,Luke Williams.
-"Blast!
-An Early 1990s British News Stand Comics Casualty", DownTheTubes.net (MARCH 25, 2019). but that title itself only lasted seven issues, being cancelled with the November 1991 issue.
+Speakeasy continued as a 16-page insert in the first five issues of the fellow John Brown Publishing title Blast!, but that title itself only lasted seven issues, being canceled with the November 1991 issue.
 After Blast!'s cancellation there was some talk of Speakeasy being revived as a free media guide distributed in comic shops and music stores, but it does not appear that ever happened.